-The Best Beauty Looks from the 2018 Grammy Awards Red Carpet
+2018 Grammy Awards Best Beauty Looks

 Here's another reason to consider getting curtain bangs this year.
 Camila Cabello showed up at the Grammys wearing her wavy long hair in a low, tousled ponytail and her bangs parted in the center, giving them a '70s vibe.
 Shimmery eyeshadow and a glossy nude lip made it a total red carpet win.
 To get her exact lip look, layer L'Oreal Paris Colour Riche Lip Liner in Au Natural ($6; target.com) and L'Oreal Paris Colour Riche Shine Lipstick in Glossy Fawn ($8; target.com).

 Janelle Monae debuted an entire hair color makeover at the 2018 Grammys with her pixie cut dyed partially platinum.
+Before blow-drying, celebrity hairstylist Nikki Nelms applied a small amount of the SheaMoisture Jamaican Black Castor Oil Strengthen & Restore Conditioning Design Foam ($10; sallybeauty.com) to give it a sleek set.
 Her signature hair accessories made the cut in the form of a bejeweled pin at her hair part, while she added a pop of color with green under-liner.
 To achieve it, celebrity makeup artist Jessica Smalls applied Buxom Cosmetics Hold The Line Waterproof Eyeliner in Ring My Bell ($17; nordstrom.com) on the water line and swept the Buxom Cosmetics Eyeshadow Bar Single Eyeshadow in Twilight Tryst on top.
 She completed her look with lots of mascara, and a glossy lip.

 Anna Kendrick made her 2018 Grammys debut with Old Hollywood waves, a soft cat eye, and the most gorgeous neutral lip.
+Before applying any makeup, though, her makeup artist Lisa Aharon applied Vaseline Intensive Care Essential Healing Lotion ($7; walmart.com) to Kendrick's skin to create a moisturized, healthy base.
+Then, she applied a mixture of Tom Ford's Foundation Primer and Traceless Foundation ($85; sephora.com).

 Transform your look in 10 seconds flat by brushing all your hair back like Rita Ora.
 And if you have roots peaking through, it's the coolest way to show off the dimension of your hair color.
-The singer's red lip—Rimmel London Stay Matte Liquid Lip Colour in Plum This Go ($3; target.com)—made the moment all the more glamorous.
+The singer's red lip—Rimmel London Stay Matte Liquid Lip Colour in Plum This Show ($3; target.com)—made the moment all the more glamorous.

 Kesha showed up to the Grammys wearing your new favorite everyday beauty look—beachy, effortless waves and fluttery lashes.